autodereify/autodereify.github.io/content/2022-09-02-teaching-doesnt-exist-but-learning-does.md

 <center>⋯</center>

-A teacher might think that they are teaching you to speak better when they correct your pronunciation of a word, but you might be learning that "speaking up leads to embarrassment and should be avoided at all costs".
+A teacher might think that they are teaching you to speak better when they correct your pronunciation of a word, but you might instead be learning that "speaking up leads to embarrassment and should be avoided at all costs".
 Such a teacher has provided data for the student to learn from which includes words, intonation, expression, demeanor, and more.
 Such a student has done the best that they can to learn from this data.

 <center>⋯</center>